The Ultimate Guide to Recruit Engineers

 Many of these engineers may already be employed and not actively looking for a new job.
 When this happens, recruiters have to target passive candidates.
 These candidates are harder to recruit than active candidates as you have to incentivize them to leave their current company.

 Recruiters also find it challenging to hire engineers because this is a more technical field.
 That’s why it can help to have a technical recruiter who has all the knowledge of the industry and can carry out a technical interview before the candidates get to a hiring manager.

 While all of these challenges can be daunting, there are a few strategies that will help you recruit top engineers.

 Create a Hiring Plan

 First, you’ll need to start with a hiring plan.
-You might want to ask a few questions to figure out your needs so that you can have a goal when hiring the engineers.
+You might want to ask a few questions to figure out your needs so that you can have a goal when hiring engineers.

-For example, start with asking what the targets of your business are.
+For example, start by asking what the targets of your business are.
 How much does the company want to grow?
 How many new hires will you need to make to meet specific revenue targets?
 What are hiring managers looking for in terms of job requirements?